mulcmu/esphome-ge-laundry-uart/README.md

 - Add a "setup" yaml & .h.
 Broadcast message to see what endpoints respond and check to make sure necessary erds are present.
 - Add build/installation/configuration instructions
 - Packets are currently hard coded with address for my appliances.
 Make this configurable with correct checksums.
 - Test with a GEA2 appliance.
 If GEA2 is inverted TTL, the pull up resistors are likely wrong.
+Rev 1.0 PCB allows either pull up or pull down.
 - Test on appliance with integrated wifi.
 Will extra bus traffic / processor load cause problems.

 Related projects: